 The purpose of this course is to provide the foundation for Algebra 1 and to develop the algebra skills needed to solve mathematical problems.
-Students in this course will also be enrolled in the Math Lab course to further improve their math skills.
 This course does fulfill one of the four math credits needed to graduate.
 After completing Applied Algebra 1, students will move on to Algebra 1.